Daniel-KM/Omeka-S-module-IiifServer/README.md

 Download the zipped release, not the zipped source, uncompress it in the `modules` directory, and rename the module folder `IiifServer`.

+The zip is created with this command: `gulp zip --no-dev`.

 * From the source and for development:

 If the module was installed from the source, check if the name of the folder of